zivi80301/xArm6-ROS/README.md

 # xArm6-ROS
 The catkin workspace used to control the xArm6 with Unity @ HRL

+The other half of this project can be found here: https://github.com/zivi80301/xArm6-Unity_controller

 This must be placed in the home folder of your Ubuntu 20.04 subsystem.
 Navigate to the catkin_ws directory in your Ubuntu terminal and build the catkin workspace with
 ```
 catkin_make